 - Coral red

 - Candy Pink

 However, less than two years after they were first announced, Rolex quietly discontinued a number of the colorful Oyster Perpetual dials at Watches & Wonders Geneva 2022.
 Both the Coral Red and Yellow options have been removed from the catalog entirely, and the fan-favorite Turquoise Blue “Tiffany” dial is no longer available for the 41mm model.
 Additionally, the number of options available for each model has also drastically been reduced.
 For example, the Rolex Oyster Perpetual 41 is now only available with Black, Silver, Bright Blue, or Green dials, with the green option being the only one left that features a saturated and glossy finish similar to what can be found on vintage Rolex Stella dials.

 Rolex Oyster Perpetual Sizes

-The new-generation Rolex Oyster Perpetual is available in five different sizes:
+The new-generation Rolex Oyster Perpetual watches is currently available in five different case sizes: